Sanchong Elementary School metro station

 The Taipei Metro Sanchong Elementary School station is a station on the Zhonghe–Xinlu line located in Sanchong District, New Taipei, Taiwan.
 The station opened for service on 3 November 2010.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Sanhe Rd., Sec.
-3 and Renai Rd., Anle St., and Anxing St. and was opened for service on 3 November 2010 when the Luzhou Line opened.
+3 and Renai Rd., Anle St., and Anxing St. It was opened for service on 3 November 2010 when the Luzhou Line opened.

 Construction

 Excavation depth for this station is 20.8 m.
 It is 153.4 m in length and 18–49 mwide.
 It has one entrance, one emergency exit, one accessibility elevator, and two vent shafts.

-Station Design
+Station design

 The theme for the station is "Wings Over a Garden", as part of a common theme of egrets for the Luzhou Line.